Eligibility and selection process

 Courses in Biology, Chemistry, Philosophy, Health Science and Sports Science are not available to Ohio University students.

-For more information on courses available, visit the Swansea University website.
+For more information on modules (courses) available, visit the Swansea University website.

 Students will live in shared flats (apartments) located close to campus.